Storyflow Logo

 Google Contacts with Tags logo

-Pricing: Free with Workspace.
+Pricing: Free with a Google account or Workspace.

 12. Streak (Best Gmail-Based CRM)